DioxusLabs/dioxus/README.md

 So...
 Dioxus is great, but why won't it work for me?
 - It's not fully mature yet.
 APIs are still shifting, things might break (though we try to avoid it)
-- You need to run in a no-std environment.
+- You need to run in a non-std environment.
 - You don't like the React-hooks model of building UIs